microsoft/ivy/doc/install.md

     $ python build_submodules.py

-Install into your local Python like this
+Install into your local Python like this:

     $ sudo python setup.py install